-HOUSING REVENUE ACCOUNT - INCOME AND EXPENDITURE AND MOVEMENT ON RESERVES STATEMENTS
+HOUSING REVENUE ACCOUNT - INCOME AND EXPENDITURE AND MOVEMENT ON RESERVES STATEMENTS for the year ended 31st March 2020

 The HRA Income and Expenditure Statement shows the economic cost in the year of providing housing services in accordance with generally accepted accounting practices, rather than the amount to be funded from rents and government grants.
 Authorities charge rents to cover expenditure in accordance with the legislative framework; this may be different from the accounting cost.
 The increase or decrease in the year, on the basis on which rents are raised, is shown in the Movement on the Housing Revenue Statement.